Japanese Restaurant Logo Ideas:

 How do you make a creative Japanese restaurant logo?

-Think about the icons you would like to use in your logo, and use Zarla to create logo ideas with these icons.
+Think about the icons you would like to use in your logo and use Zarla to create logo ideas with these icons.
 When you have found a design you like, you can edit it to find the perfect font, color scheme, icon, and layout.
-Try as many combinations of design elements as you can to find a logo that works for you.
+Try as many combinations of design elements as you can to find a logo that works for you, then download it for free.

 Are there any Japanese fonts?

-There are no "Japanese" fonts so to speak, but Zarla does offer a few fonts, such as Antonio Regular, Viga-Regular, Averia Libra Regular, Goudy Bookletter 1911, Vesper Libre Regular, and Odibee Sans Regular that have Japanese aesthetics.
+There are no "Japanese" fonts so to speak, but Zarla does offer a few fonts, such as Antonio, Viga, Averia Libre, Goudy Bookletter 1911, Vesper Libre, and Marko One, that have Japanese aesthetics.

-Where can I download a Japanese restaurant logo vector image?
+Where can I download a Japanese restaurant vector image?

 You can download your logo designs in vector format from Zarla for free.

 What are some good Japanese restaurant logo ideas?

-A good idea for a Japanese restaurant logo would be to use red and white, because these are the colors of the Japanese flag.
-Use icons that depict Japanese dishes or icons that are associated with Japan, such as bamboo, pandas, cherry blossom trees, or pagodas.
-The Averia Libre Regular font loosely resembles Kanji, making it a good fit.
+A good idea for a Japanese restaurant logo would be to use red and white because these are the colors of the Japanese flag.
+Use icons that depict Japanese dishes or icons that are associated with Japan, such as bamboo, cherry blossom trees, or torii gates.
+The Averia Libre typeface loosely resembles Kanji, making it a good fit.